Thomas Bouldin

 Thomas Tyler Bouldin (1781 – February 11, 1834) was an American lawyer and politician who served as a U.S. representative from Virginia, serving non-consecutive terms between 1829 and 1834.

 He was the brother of James Wood Bouldin, who succeeded him in Congress following his death.

 Biography

 Born near Charlotte Court House, Virginia, Thomas Bouldin attended the country schools, then studied law.

 Early career

 He was admitted to the bar, December 6, 1802, and began to practice at Charlotte Court House, Virginia.
 He was appointed judge of the circuit court.

-He supported himself and his family through his slave plantation, "Golden Hills," near Drakes Branch, Virginia, where he held 30 slaves at the time of his death.
+He supported himself and his family through his plantation, "Golden Hills," near Drakes Branch, Virginia, where he held 30 slaves at the time of his death.

 Congress

 Bouldin was elected as a Jacksonian to the Twenty-first and Twenty-second Congresses (March 4, 1829 – March 3, 1833).
 He was an unsuccessful candidate for reelection to the Twenty-third Congress.

 Bouldin was subsequently elected to the Twenty-third Congress to fill the vacancy caused by the death of John Randolph.
 He served from August 26, 1833, until his sudden death in Washington, D.C.